What are the stations of the cross?

 Where do the Stations of the Cross come from?

-All the traditional stops are based on scenes described in the New Testament or imagined as likely to have happened when Jesus hauled his cross up the hill to his crucifixion.
+All the traditional stops are based on scenes described in the New Testament.
+Most of them picture what happened when Jesus hauled his cross up the hill to his crucifixion.

 The number of stops can vary depending on which Bible passages you use.

-Too often Protestants have shrugged off the Stations of the Cross because not all the traditional stations were based on Scripture.
+Too often, Protestants have shrugged off the Stations because not all the traditional stations were based on Scripture.

 No one can fault that argument.